ionic-team/ionic-docs/docs/theming/css-shadow-parts.md

 ## Ionic Framework Parts

 All exposed parts for an Ionic Framework component can be found under the CSS Shadow Parts heading on its API page.
-To view all components and their API pages, see the <a href="/docs/components" target="_blank" rel="noopener noreferrer">Component documentation</a>.
+To view all components and their API pages, see the [Component documentation](../components.md).

 In order to have parts a component must meet the following criteria:

-- It is a <a href="/docs/reference/glossary#shadow" target="_blank" rel="noopener noreferrer">Shadow DOM</a> component.
-If it is a <a href="/docs/reference/glossary#scoped" target="_blank" rel="noopener noreferrer">Scoped</a> or Light DOM component, the child elements can be targeted directly.
-If a component is Scoped or Shadow, it will be listed by its name on its <a href="/docs/components" target="_blank" rel="noopener noreferrer">component documentation page</a>.
+- It is a [Shadow DOM](../reference/glossary.md#shadow) component.
+If it is a [Scoped](../reference/glossary.md#scoped)> or Light DOM component, the child elements can be targeted directly.
+If a component is Scoped or Shadow, it will be listed by its name on its [component documentation page](../components.md).
 - It contains children elements.
 For example, `ion-card-header` is a Shadow component, but all styles are applied to the host element.
 Since it has no child elements, there’s no need for parts.
 - The children elements are not structural.
 In certain components, including `ion-title`, the child element is a structural element used to position the inner elements.
 We do not recommend customizing structural elements as this can have unexpected results.